 To give a formal specification of frames, we first define the framing of a data stream and then specify the functions that can be used to define a framing.
 We also describe how a framing can be used to fill frames with tuples from a stream.
 Finally, we introduce example of commonly used framings and describe how they can be expressed based on the given specification.

 Definition: A data stream S is defined as an infinite sequence of tuples S≔[t1, t2, t3,…].
 All tuples of a data stream have the same schema.
 One attribute of the schema, the progressing attribute, is distinguished as is defines the logical order of the tuples.
-The stream progresses in this attribute, i.e. if A is this attribute, then for any n, there is an i s.t. ti.A>n.
+The stream progresses on this attribute, i.e. if A is this attribute, then for any n, there is an i s.t. ti.A>n.
 Note that while the presence of a progressing attribute implies a logical ordering, it does not require that the tuples within the stream are physically ordered.

 Framing of a Data Stream